zowe/docs-site/docs/user-guide/api-mediation/configuration-rate-limiter.md

 # Configuring custom rate limiter

-The API Gateway offers a way to customize the rate limit per service by introducing a configurable rate limiter.

-It’s essential for the system to prevent individual users from overloading it.
-By setting rate limits per user on selected services, this configuration helps ensure that one user's activity doesn’t negatively impact the experience of others, mitigating the risk of Distributed Denial-of-Service (DDoS) attacks and other automated exploit attempts.
+The API Gateway offers a way to customize the rate limit for each service via a configurable rate limiter, which prevents individual users from overloading the system.
+Configuring the rate limiter helps ensure that a user's activity does not negatively impact the experience of other users by mitigating the risk of Distributed Denial-of-Service (DDoS) attacks and other automated exploit attempts.

 ## Procedure